Nicolas Ladany: Career

 By mid 1933, during the course of the season, Ladany switched to crosstown rivals America FC of the new dissident competition of the Liga Carioca de Football, which organised in that year the first professional season in Rio.
 At Botafogo Ladany was replaced by Victor Guisard.
 America finished only fifth out of six teams in its league.
 Until July 1933 he had also served in the Football Commission of AMEA, the governing body of Rio's football since 1924; in consequence of the schism on Rio's football Ladany's fellow members Harry Welfare, Luíz Vinhaes (the coach of the national team at the `1934 World Cup in Italy) and Jayme Barcellos had already resigned by February, leaving the capitão as the only commissioner then.
 Ladany also acted, at least on occasions, as coach of its selective team.

 After his brief time with America, which did not last beyond early February 1934 he went back to the USA for a brief period, where he reported, that he was involved with the training of the USA national team in preparation for the 1934 World Cup.
 He also reported of the difficulties assembling a strong side, because most players would be from abroad, from countries like Scotland and Spain.
 He mentioned, on his return in May 1934, that stars there would make in "average 40.000 dollars per year."

 From October 1934, he was hired as instructor at Liga de Sports da Marinha, the sports club of the navy.
 Under Ladany's stewardship their football team took take part in qualifying matches for the Campeonato dos Campeões of 1936, organised by the Federação Brasileira de Futebol.

 In 1938, he became associated with the Casino in Urca, in those days known through stars like Carmen Miranda, where he worked for the publicity department.
 Later he became artistic director there.

 In May 1939, he returned for a few weeks to Botafogo, where he was part of the staff of coach José "Juca da Praia" Ferreira Lemos, whose job later on that year would handed to the great Izidor Kürschner.
 In the early 1940s he still served the Liga de Sports of the navy.

 Until the late 1950s or even into the 1960s Ladany, then called a person "closely associated with the show business of Rio in the era of the casinos," was "social director" (director social) of the famous Hotel Quitandinha in Petrópolis north of Rio, which in that era hosted international stars like Jayne Mansfield.

-Nicolau Ladany's daughter, Glória Ladany, started about 1955 as a dancer in the large variety shows of Carlos Machado, and became inside a few years an actress, over the next couple of decades frequently seen in the theatres of Rio de Janeiro.
-From 1959 forward she also starred in film and television and became a respected, versatile voice actor, dubbing many famous stars.
+His daughter, Glória Ladany, started her career around 1955 as a dancer in the variety shows of Carlos Machado.
+Few years an actress, she transitioned into acting and appeared regularly in Rio de Janeiro's theatres during the following decades.
+From 1959 she also worked in film and television and later became a voice actor, dubbing numerous performers.